rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ### Search for an application

-To open an application using search, simply start typing the name of the application in the search box.
+To open an application using search, simply tap the super key and start typing the name of the application in the search box.
 As you type, all the matching applications will be displayed below the search box.
 If the one you want is the first one displayed on the left you can just hit enter.
 If not, keep typing and the list of displayed applications will get smaller.
 In the screenshot below, hitting enter will open the built in calculator app.
 Right arrow, Enter will open